Choccy-vr/WavePad/JOURNAL.md

 - I still have to decide where I put the apps so the Enviroment can recognize it.

 **Total Time Spent: 1h**

+# June 19 & 20th: app installing

+- I made a package installer for packaging linux executables as .wvpkg

+- I made a new file format for apps called wvpkg (Wave Package)

+- I think it sounds pretty good.

+- I also made it install all apps to ~/Applications a new folder in WaveOS

+- Wave_Env (Desktop Enviroment) will scan this directory for apps and get the icon from the image in the app folder

+**Total Time Spent: 4h**